 What do I have to do after I get it?

 Step I: Open a bottle of champagne to celebrate.
 Step II: Go to your local tax office and apply for a freelance tax number.
-It’s „just“ a long from and they will send the number to you within two weeks and then you can officially start invoicing your clients.
+It’s „just“ a long from and they will send the number to you within two to four weeks and then you can officially start invoicing your clients.
+You can also ask us for assistance.

 Can I do it alone or do I need assistance?